It's easier than ever!

 Two easy ways to transfer:

-If you have completed your transferable associate degree, Concordia University recognizes the following Block Transfer Degrees as fulfilling all General Education Requirements except REL 401 and HUM 351:
+If you have completed your transferable associate's degree, Concordia University recognizes several Block Transfer Degrees as fulfilling all General Education Requirements except REL 401 and HUM 351.
+The following is information about block transfer eligibility from specific states and colleges:

 - Oregon: The Associates of Arts Oregon Transfer Degree (AAOT) or the Associates of Science Oregon Transfer Business Degree (ASOTB)